List of female Formula One drivers

 This is a list of female motor racing drivers who have taken part in the Formula One World Championship since the inception of the World Championship for Drivers in 1950.

-Five women racing drivers have entered at least one Grand Prix, although only two of them ever qualified and started a race.
-The woman who competed in the most Grands Prix is Lella Lombardi, with 17 entries and 12 starts.

-Desiré Wilson became the only woman to win a Formula One race of any kind when she won at Brands Hatch in the British Aurora F1 championship on 7 April 1980.
-As a result of this achievement, she has a grandstand at Brands Hatch named after her.
+Maria Teresa de Filippis was the first woman to enter a Formula One race.
+As of 2024, four other female drivers have entered at least one Grand Prix, although only two have qualified and started a race.
+Lella Lombardi has competed in the most Grands Prix of any female driver, with 17 entries and 12 starts.
+Desiré Wilson is the only woman to win a Formula One race of any kind, finishing first in one round of the 1980 British Aurora F1 Championship.